hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

     * Verify that _type_ is set to TPM_ST_ATTEST_QUOTE.

-    * Verify that _attested_ contains a TPMS_QUOTE_INFO structure as specified in Part 2, section 10.12.4 of {{TPM2.0}}.
+    * Verify that _attested_ contains a TPMS_QUOTE_INFO structure as specified in Part 2, Section 10.12.4 of {{TPM2.0}}.

     * Extract _extraData_ and parse it assuming the format defined above to obtain platform UUID and the nonce.
 Verify that the nonce is correct.

     * Verify that the platform UUID obtained earlier is valid and represents a platform found in the database.

     * Retrieve the reference values defined for this platform.
 Compute the digest of the concatenation of all relevant PCRs using the hash algorithm defined in _alg_.
-The PCRs are concatenated as described in "Selecting Multiple PCR" (Part 1, section 17.5 of {{TPM2.0}}).
+The PCRs are concatenated as described in "Selecting Multiple PCR" (Part 1, Section 17.5 of {{TPM2.0}}).
 Verify that this digest is equal to _pcrDigest_ in _attested_ and that the hash algorithm defined in _pcrSelect_ is aligned with the one in _alg_.

-    * Note that the remaining fields in the "Standard Attestation Structure" (Part 1, section 31.2 of {{TPM2.0}}), i.e., _qualifiedSigner_, _clockInfo_ and _firmwareVersion_ are ignored.
+    * Note that the remaining fields in the "Standard Attestation Structure" (Part 1, Section 31.2 of {{TPM2.0}}), i.e., _qualifiedSigner_, _clockInfo_ and _firmwareVersion_ are ignored.
 These fields MAY be used as an input to risk engines.

 - If successful, return implementation-specific values representing attestation type AttCA and attestation trust path _x5c_.

 ## Key Attestation

 Attesting to the provenance and properties of a key is possible through a TPM if the key resides on the TPM.
-The TPM2.0 key attestation mechanism used in this specification is TPM2_Certify.
-The workflow for generating the evidence and assessing them, as well as the format used to transport them, follows closely the TPM Attestation Statement defined in section 8.3 of {{WebAuthn}}, with one modification:
+The TPM 2.0 key attestation mechanism used in this specification is TPM2_Certify.
+The workflow for generating the evidence and assessing them, as well as the format used to transport them, follows closely the TPM Attestation Statement defined in Section 8.3 of {{WebAuthn}}, with one modification:

 - For both signing and verification, _attToBeSigned_ is unnecessary and therefore its hash is replaced with the nonce coming from the relying party as the qualifying data when signing, and as the expected _extraData_ value during verification.